Sleep Deprivation and Type 2 Diabetes Risk: Impact of Healthy Eating Habits

 Journal of the American Medical Association》JAMA Network Open published a study from Sweden.
 The study used data from the British Biobank and lasted for 12.5 years.
 It tracked nearly 250,000 people and the average age of those observed was 55.9 years old.
 The purpose of the study is to explore “lack of sleep increases the risk of type 2 diabetes” and “healthy eating habits such as eating fruits and vegetables regularly can reduce the risk of the disease”, so as to understand whether people who sleep too little can reduce the risk of type 2 diabetes through healthy eating.
 Reduce the risk of developing type 2 diabetes.

-Based on the above research motivation, the researchers asked the subjects to answer questions about health and lifestyle.
+Based on the above research motivation, the researchers asked the subjects to answer questions regarding health and lifestyle.
 It was discovered that even people who maintain a healthy diet can develop diabetes due to lack of sleep.
 First, the researchers divided the subjects into four groups according to their sleeping habits, namely the “normal sleep group” who slept 7 to 8 hours a day (accounting for 75.5% of the people), and the “slightly less sleep group” who slept 6 hours a day. ” (accounting for 19.8% of the population), the “very little sleep group” who sleeps 5 hours a day (accounting for 3.9% of the population), and the “very little sleep group” who only sleeps 3 to 4 hours a day (accounting for 0.8% of the population).

 Sleeping less than 6 hours a night increases the risk of disease